By chance, in

 I am keenly aware that a

-lot of good men died at D-Day so America could be safe.
+lot of good men died at D-Day so today's generations could

 How can I somehow thank these men?

-thing I can do - I can help spread the word about these men
+thing I can do.
+I can help spread the word about the men

 who are my heroes to a new generation.
 Following the grand tradition of